NCEAS/metacatui/docs/guides/catalog-view-config.md

 The 3D map uses the `cesium.js` library.
 For more information about Cesium and how to configure a Cesium Map model in general, see the general [Cesium guide](/guides/maps/cesium.html).

-With the x.x.x release, MetacatUI introduced a new [`CatalogSearchView`](/docs/CatalogSearchView.html) that renders the main search page.
+With the 2.25.0 release, MetacatUI introduced a new [`CatalogSearchView`](/docs/CatalogSearchView.html) that renders the main search page.
 This new view replaces the `DataCatalogView` that used Google Maps.
 The `DataCatalogView` will be deprecated in a future release, but to give time for repositories to migrate to the new `CatalogSearchView`, the `DataCatalogView` will remain the default view for the time being.

 To enable the new `CatalogSearchView`, set the following properties in your [configuration file](/docs/AppConfig.html):